deckool/heroku-hs/README.md

 The very first character in the md file must be the issue number.
 Here, it is simple 1

 >!important (as in css)
 >This app, now connected to a server it is live.
-So, any change or comment added will be shown only after the webhook, the api, will compile it.
+So, any change or comment added will be shown only after the webhook, the app, will trigger compilation it.
 >Not for long anyway!
 There will be a lot of new features as days pass by.

-So you sweat naked, you *breathe* naked, you _eat_ naked wicked.
+So you sweat naked, you *bold* naked, you _eat_ naked wicked.

 That's some text with a footnote for discount.[^1]

-Ok, so for the last week i worked around haskellers `github` wrapper for Github API.
 This is just a __demo__ of what it may become.
 It also does not store all of the datas on Github but on an internal haskell server written using SnapFramework.

-Lots of people ask me about the CV and portofolio yet i did not heard one of them having also the option for a paid work test.
-I am born on my first day, followed school just like anybody else, 12 years + university, i worked, i also quit few times, i know this and that.

-Why not go **All the way naked**

 working with git API, refs and SHA's, now with webhooks